 The project is packed full of stories from her childhood, the 2nd world war and her life as a wife and mother.
 I cried as I read it, both with happiness and my obvious page filling nonsense.
 Most of the document reads true, but I suspect my statement about her liking rave music may be a fib!
 (She was born in 1925, for goodness sake)!

 It was definitely this project which triggered my love of history.
 I have always been fascinated with family history in particular and have traced my family tree back to the 1700’s.
-I am going to put this project inside my family tree documents so future generations can read about my Nanna’s life too.
+I’m going to put this project inside my family tree documents so future generations can read about my Nanna’s life too.
 Reading this and finding all of these items brought on lots of tears.
 Some happy, some sad.
 It’s been a huge grief trigger, but also a great memory trigger to boot.

 I have unearthed plenty more treasure, and I am sure there’s more to come, but I’d better stop here for now.
 Once my mum’s house is cleared, I will hopefully be able to get back into blogging regularly.
 In the meantime, thanks for reading!